Job Roberts Tyson: Career

-In 1836, he was as a member elected to the American Philosophical Society.
+In 1836, he was elected a member of the American Philosophical Society.
+He served as vice-president of the Historical Society of Pennsylvania and as vice-provost of the Law Academy of Philadelphia.

+In 1840, He served in the Pennsylvania House of Representatives.
 In 1846, Tyson began speaking about the need for a railroad connection between Philadelphia and Pittsburgh.
 He delivered an address on April 28, 1846 to a group of influential citizens and continued to press the issue.
 Tyson was elected to the Select Council, the upper house of the Philadelphia City Council and pushed the city towards the establishment of what became the Pennsylvania Railroad.

-In 1854, Tyson was elected As a Whig to the Thirty-fourth Congress.
+In 1854, Tyson was elected as a Whig to the Thirty-fourth Congress.
 As a member of Congress, he spoke forcefully in favor of the expulsion of Preston Brooks, who had assaulted Senator Charles Sumner.
+He also passed a resolution for Congress to fund the publication of a book on Elisha Kent Kane's arctic exploration.

-Towards the end of his term, he delivered a speech on fugitive slaves laws in which he argued for a return to the principles of the Compromise of 1850.
-In it, while he noted that he opposed slavery, Tyson argued that Africans, born free or as slaves, were better off, “elevated in character, and improved in condition and happiness, by his residence among a religious, an educated and a free people.”
+In 1857, he delivered a speech on fugitive slaves laws in which he argued for a return to the principles of the Compromise of 1850.
+He noted that while he opposed slavery, Tyson argued that Africans, born free or as slaves, were better off, “elevated in character, and improved in condition and happiness, by his residence among a religious, an educated and a free people.”
 Further, he stated that “The natural inferiority of the negro is physically and metaphysically, a fact.”

-At the end of his first term, Tyson declined to run again, finding that party loyalty made it difficult to act in the best interests of the country.

 Personal life

-Tyson married Eleanor Cope in 1832.
-His wife died in 1847.
-They had no children.
-He died on his estate, "Woodlawn," in Montgomery County, Pennsylvania, on June 27, 1858.
-Interment in Laurel Hill Cemetery in Philadelphia.
+Tyson married Eleanor Cope on October 4, 1832.
+They had no children together and she died in 1847 He died on his estate, "Woodlawn," in Montgomery County, Pennsylvania, on June 27, 1858, and was interred in Laurel Hill Cemetery in Philadelphia.